Aquarius Casino Resort

 The Aquarius Casino Resort (formerly Flamingo Hilton Laughlin and Flamingo Laughlin) is a hotel and casino located on the banks of the Colorado River in Laughlin, Nevada.
 It is owned and operated by Golden Entertainment and is the largest hotel in Laughlin.

 Facilities

 The Aquarius has two 18-floor towers with 1,907 rooms and suites that overlook the Colorado River.
 The casino, with an area of 57070 sqft, has 1,240 slot machines, 33 table games, and a race and sports book.
 The property includes a business center, fitness center, pool and tennis courts.
 The Aquarius also has a tour boat, the Celebration, which takes visitors on a tour of the Colorado River area of Laughlin.

 History

 Flamingo Hilton Laughlin (1990–2000)

-On August 1, 1990, the property opened as the Flamingo Hilton Laughlin.
+The property was originally built by Hilton Hotels, which operated it as the Flamingo Hilton Laughlin.
+It was a sister property to the Flamingo Hilton Las Vegas and Flamingo Hilton Reno.
+The Laughlin property was topped out in January 1990.
+It opened on August 1, 1990, becoming the biggest hotel in Laughlin.
+It was also Hilton's largest hotel to be built from scratch.
+The project cost $190 million.

 Flamingo Laughlin (2000–2006)

 In October 2000, the hotel's name was changed to the Flamingo Laughlin.

 On November 29, 2005, Harrah's Entertainment announced plans to sell the resort to American Casino & Entertainment Properties (ACEP).
 The $170-million sale closed on May 19, 2006.
 ACEP was allowed to continue using the Flamingo name for up to six months after the sale.